-Northview Heights Midrise The HACP plans to develop a new mid-rise senior housing building with up to 43 units of public housing.
-The replacement units will be constructed on a 3.96 acre tract of vacant land in Northview Heights that will be disposed of for that purpose.
-The Northview Midrise will replace the deteriorating Northview High-rise senior apartment building.
+Northview Heights The HACP plans to develop a new mid-rise senior housing building with Midrise up to 43 units of public housing.
+The Northview Midrise will replace the deteriorating Northview High-rise senior apartment building by being constructed on a 3.96 acre tract of vacant land in Northview Heights that will be disposed of for that purpose.
 The HACP and the ARMDC submitted a four percent (4%) LIHTC application in spring of 2021.
 It is anticipated that financial closing, land disposition and construction will begin in 2022.
-The HACP will pursue the acquisition, redevelopment, or construction of housing on alternative off-site real estate throughout the City of Pittsburgh for the development of additional replacement units.
-The HACP also plans to submit a demolition application for the Northview High-rise building along with a to-becompleted resident relocation plan.
-Scattered Site Improvement Planning and Implementation The HACP will continue to review various asset management and housing acquisition and rehabilitation options to improve the quality and quantity of housing stock and preserve long-term affordability of scattered site units.
-The HACP will utilize internal resources through the Development and Modernization Department in coordination with other developers/contractors, as necessary, will complete the rehabilitation of scattered site units.
-Manchester The HACP through the ARMDC will continue in the preservation through redevelopment of the Manchester Development, an early HOPE VI mixed-finance redevelopment acquired by the HACP in 2017.
+The HACP will pursue the acquisition, re-development, or construction of housing on alternative off-site real estate throughout the City of Pittsburgh for the development of additional replacement units.
+The HACP also plans to submit a demolition application for the Northview High-rise building along with a to-be-completed resident relocation plan.
+Scattered Site Improvement Planning and ImplementationThe HACP will continue to review various asset management, h acquisition, and rehabilitation options to improve the quality and of housing stock and preserve long-term affordability of scattered units.
+The HACP will utilize internal resources through the Devel and Modernization Department in coordination with other developers/contractors, as necessary, and will complete the rehat of scattered site units.
+Manchester The HACP through the ARMDC will continue the preserving Manchester through redevelopment, an early HOPE VI mixed-finance redevelopment acquired by the HACP in 2017.
 The 86 affordable rental units will be transformed with HUD's Rental Assistance Demonstration (RAD) and project-based voucher program.
 The HACP received HUD's approval for the RAD application (Commitment for Housing Assistance Payment or CHAP) in May 2020 and subsequently submitted a LIHTC application in early 2021.
-It is anticipated that financial closing, land disposition and construction will begin in 2022.
-Turnkey Development of Scattered Sites Amani Christian Community Development Corporation (ACCDC) is developing 22 scattered site units in the Middle Hill District.
-This is currently in the pre-development stage.
-The HACP will continue to provide ongoing support as ACCDC seeks final approval from the City of Pittsburgh for permitting and other requirements and plans to acquire the units when they complete construction in late 2022 or early 2023.
+The anticipated financial closing, land disposition and construction will begin in 2022.
+Turnkey Development of Scattered Sites Amani Christian Community Development Corporation (ACCDC) is developing 22 scattered site units in the Middle Hill District and is in the pre-development stage.
+The HACP will provide ongoing support as ACCDC seeks final approval from the City of Pittsburgh for permitting and other requirements and plans to acquire the units when they complete construction in late 2022 or early 2023.
 St. Clair and Vacant Lots The HACP and its negotiated buyer, URA, will revise the disposition application for the former St. Clair Village property based on HUD's Special Application Center's comments.
 The URA remains intent on purchasing certain tracts of the property for urban agricultural uses and steep hill conservation purposes.
 An updated appraisal is underway for each tract.
 The HACP will pursue the sale for Fair Market Value, or other options available in the Section 18 Demo/Dispo federal regulations.
 The HACP plans to submit a revised St. Clair disposition application to HUD in Q4 of FY 2021 or FY 2022.